Home ยป Noodles ยป Spicy Cold Kimchi Noodles

 Instructions

-• Cook the somen noodles in rapidly boiling water until al dente.
-(Follow the directions from the package.)
-Drain the noodles and cool down under cold running water for about 1 minute.
-Stir the noodles with some tongs or your hand while it’s under the water.
-Drain the noodles well.
+• Cook the somen noodles in rapidly boiling water until al dente (follow the package directions).
+Drain the noodles and rinse under cold running water for about 1 minute, stirring with tongs or your hand to cool them evenly.
+Drain thoroughly.

 Nutrition Info (per serving)